ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/member-manager.md

 #### Role tab

-This tab contains the generic settings for the role, including name, description, color label, security preferences such as requiring MFA.
-You can also assign role to Role Group on this tab, as and as some other common settings
+This tab contains the generic settings for the role, including name, description, color label and security preferences (such as requiring MFA).
+You can also assign the role to Role Groups on this tab.

 #### Website Access tab

-Use this tab to set up how the members in this role can interact with your website and what actions they can perform on the front-end.
+Use this tab to set up how members in this role can interact with your website and what actions they can perform on the front-end.

 #### CP Access tab

-This tab is used to set up the sections of the Control Panel members in this role can access.
-You can also set up specific actions they can perform in each section.
-There are also settings that define the look of certain Control Panel pages.
+This tab is used to set up the sections of the Control Panel that members in this role can access.
+You can also set up specific actions they can perform within each section.
+There are also settings for defining the look of certain Control Panel pages.

 The settings here are grouped into sections for each subset of Control Panel functionality.